A single fluorescent light flickered overhead.

 "Please, just wait—"

-"Should've just said that from the start."
-Joe muttered, shaking out his hand.
-His palm had gone red.
+"Should have just said that at the start."
+Joe muttered and shook out his hand.
+His palm was bright red.
 "Now my hand hurts."

 Jae-myeong lifted his swollen face.
-Tears ran down his cheeks.
-"Your hand hurts?!
-What about my face?!"
+Tears were running down his bruised cheeks.
+"Your hand hurts?
+What about my face?"

 "Nothing, sir."

-"Why is Smile Capital suddenly going this hard to rake in money?"
+"Why is Smile Capital trying so hard to get cash right now?"

 "I don't know."